-DeLisha Milton-Jones, a two-time Olympic and two-time World Cup gold medalist, will undertake her first international coaching assignment as an assistant coach for the 2022 USA Basketball Women’s U18 National Team.
+DeLisha Milton-Jones, a two-time Olympic and two-time World Cup gold medalist, undertook her first international coaching assignment as an assistant coach for the gold-medal-winning 2022 USA Basketball Women’s U18 National Team.

 Milton-Jones, the women’s basketball head coach at Old Dominion University, brings a wealth of experience to the USA Basketball sideline, previously serving as a court coach for the 2019 USA Basketball U19 and Pan Am Games team trials.
 As a member of U18 USA Basketball teams, with a combined record of 125-10 from 1994 to 2008, Milton-Jones captured six gold medals and earned five international tournament titles.